 - Stroll along the 16th Street Mall – a 1.25-mile-long pedestrian area in the city’s downtown.
 Here you can explore restaurants and stores.

-- Colorado State Capitol – If you want to get a glimpse into the history and politics of Colorado, check out its state capital located in the heart of downtown.
+- Colorado State Capitol – If you want to get a glimpse into the history of Colorado, check out its state capital located in the heart of downtown.

 PRO TIP: Check out some of the most beautiful hikes near Denver.
 Nearby towns like Evergreen, Idaho Springs, and George Town are within one hour of Denver and offer great outdoor opportunities.